Annual report

 • Eötvös Loránd University, Faculty of Law and Political Sciences, Department of Criminology

-• Eötvös Loránd University Faculty of Political Science and Law, Doctoral School
+• Eötvös Loránd University Faculty of Social Sciences

 • Károli Gáspár University of the Reformed Church, Faculty of Law and Political Sciences, Institute of Criminal Sciences